kelviy/AnalyticsUnsupervisedLearning/README.md

-# Analytics Unsupervised Learning Assignment
+# Analytics Cape Town Airbnb Assignments

-Assignment submission for the Analytics Honours Course at UCT.
-The write-up report can be viewed as a PDF document in this repository.
-The code is contained in the RMarkdown document.
+Supervised Learning and Unsupervised Learning assignments submission for the Analytics Honours Course at UCT.
+The respective write-up reports can be viewed as a PDF document in this repository.
+The code is contained in the RMarkdown / Qmd document.

-# Summary
+# Unsupervised Learning

 We applied unsupervised clustering techniques on Cape Town Airbnb data to gain insights into the guest experience across various property listings.
 We found that the guest experience is largely positive, except for a minority group of properties.

 Findings from the SOM clustering results: